Jinyifei/MAPPINGS/docs/sphinx/source/index.rst

-.. mapping documentation master file, created by sphinx-quickstart on Sun Jan 14 18:04:35 2018.
+..
+MAPPINGS documentation master file, created by sphinx-quickstart on Sun Jan 14 18:04:35 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.